honeypieio/energy-efficiency-data-processor/README.md

  1. Place all of the raw CSV files from the Scottish Government in the "raw-input" directory
  2. Run this program - e.g., `python energy-efficiency-data-processor.py`

 Note: some data is removed to save on file size - only information relevant to Living Rent is processed.
-To get other available data, you can modify "columns_to_export" variable.
+To get other available data, you can modify `columns_to_export` variable.

 ### Prerequisites
  - Python 3